-Central started their season with a morale-boosting win over Decatur MacArthur and followed with a shut-out victory over the Mattoon Greenwave.
+Central started their season with a morale-boosting win over Decatur MacArthur and followed with a shutout victory over the Mattoon Greenwave.
 Urbana edged over the young gridmen in the next game by seven points.
-Later in the season Central gained revenge over the crosstown rivals by a score of 14-7.
-The sophomores then proceeded to down Stephen Decatur and Danville, allowing only one other loss to Decatur Eisenhower.
+Later in the season Central gained revenge over he crosstown rivals by a score of 14-7.
+The sophomores hen proceeded to down Stephen Decatur and Danville, allowing only one other loss to Decatur Eisenhower.